oreillymedia/opencv-processing-book/sample.md

 Q: Which are easier to track with this version of color tracking: bright red or dark red objects?

-{% include "answer" with "Light red.
-Dark red objects will converge with the shadows in the scene where R, G, and B components are all near 0." %}

 ### Code

 {{ 'code/brightness_tracking/BrightnessTracking/BrightnessTracking.pde' | load_source: 'java' }}